Don42/tumdlr/tumdlr/data/TERMS.rst

 Please note that as this application is currently in pre-alpha status.
 Some functionality may be limited and bugs should be expected. *Use at your own risk*.

 Destructive behavior is always a possibility with alpha software.
-Please do rely on this application for anything critical.
+Please do NOT rely on this application for anything critical.
 While not likely, it is possible in the worst case scenario that a bug in the software may inexplicably destroy all your downloaded archives one day without warning.

 Bugs and suggestions
 --------------------